Zurev89/sakura-canopy-sanctuary/the_journey_and_genesis.md

 - The whole room grows or shrinks naturally with the number of people and booths present.
 It never feels empty or crowded; it simply adjusts the way a living space does.

 The first booth is a warm, plant-filled Hufflepuff-style common room under a Sakura canopy, because the project itself is built on patience, loyalty, and the belief that real strength is collective and earned over time.

+This is the complete root system.
+Everything that follows grows from here.